riffraffbacalso/bspell/README.md

 bspell
 ```

-Answers are given in reverse word frequency order, meaning the more common a word's usage the earlier it will show, and pangrams will be highlighted in <span style="color:#98C379">**green**</span>
+Answers are given in reverse word frequency order, meaning the more common a word's usage the earlier it will show, and pangrams are highlighted in green

 ### Custom Puzzles